qmuloadmin/betwixt/README.md

 A lot of modern languages, and even some older ones, support embedding tests inside doc strings or other comments in the source code.
 This is a great system, however I find myself using them infrequently.
 Each language is a little (or even a lot) different from the last, and getting all engineers to use embedded documentation in some languages is harder than others.
 If documentation tests in your language are working for you, then don't let me stop you.

 I also feel like they primarly fill a different need.
 They are necessary and great for technical documentation on how to use the API of a library.
-But they are perhaps not great for getting started guides, guides that are _not_ about the language (but perhaps about its REST API), or anything where you can't expect the user to understand the language of the source itself, but still want to ensure up to date documentation.
+But they are perhaps not great for tutorials, guides that are _not_ about the program or service itself (but perhaps about its REST API), or anything where you can't expect the user to understand the language of the source itself, but still want to ensure up to date documentation.

 ### Why not just Emacs Org Mode?

 The primary problem with Org Mode is that it only runs in emacs.
 And even with support for things like emacs batch mode, its not very portable.
 Its difficult to get a team of developers to all use it.
 Markdown, though, is ubiquitous.
-Almost every editor has support for it, most version control UI's (e.g. this one) have support for rendering...
+Almost every editor has support for it, most version control UIs (like this one) have support for rendering...
 But there are not many options for turning markdown into a literate programming tool.

 ## Contributing